Saurav413/PahunaGhar/README.md

 © 2025 PahunaGhar.
 All rights reserved.

-## Contact Form Functionality
+## Let's Chat Form Functionality

-The contact form allows users to send messages to the admin.
+The Let's Chat form allows users to send messages to the admin.
 Features include:

 - **Form Validation**: Validates name, email, and message fields
 - **Database Storage**: Messages are stored in the `contact` table
-- **Admin Management**: Admins can view and delete contact messages
+- **Admin Management**: Admins can view and delete Let's Chat messages
 - **Success/Error Messages**: User-friendly feedback for form submission

 ### Contact Table Structure